hlt-mt/TM-Cleaner/README.md

 # TM-Cleaner
-This repository contains the software to run the translation memory (TM) cleaning service developed during the CEF Data MarketPlace project](https://www.datamarketplace.eu).
+This repository contains the software to run the translation memory (TM) cleaning service developed within the [CEF Data MarketPlace project](https://www.datamarketplace.eu).
 A service based on this tool is offered by the TAUS Data MarketPlace platform.

-The goal of the tool is to remove wrong or dirty translation units (TU) from the TMs uploaded to the Marketplace.
-This is obtained by running a software able to extract features from the source and target-language sides of a TU and to take a decision about the overall quality of the TU.
+The goal of the tool is to remove wrong or dirty translation units (TUs) from the TMs uploaded to the Marketplace.
+This is obtained by running a software able to extract features from the source and target language sides of a TU and to take a decision about the overall quality of the TU.

 The identification of “bad” TUs is a multifaceted problem.
 First, it deals with the recognition of a variety of errors.
 These include: